phonglo724/active-record-associations-and-migrations/README.md

 end
 ```

 Great!

-Now go ahead and run `rake db:migrate` in your terminal to execute our
+Now go ahead and run
+ X `rake db:migrate` in your terminal to execute our table creations.
-table creations.

 ## Building our Associations using AR Macros